 Festival organisers guarantee community consultation will be an ongoing process.

-Parrtjima is supported by the Northern Territory Government and event partners Northern Territory Major Events Company, AGB Events, Alice Springs Desert Park, Alice in the Territory and Diggamen Civil Contracting.
+Parrtjima is supported by the Northern Territory Government and event partners Northern Territory Major Events Company, AGB Events, Alice Springs Desert Park, and Diggamen Civil Contracting.

 The festival is created in partnership with AGB Events and Aboriginal artists and art centres from across the desert region, with endorsement by the Parrtjima Festival Reference Group and ongoing consultation with a wider network of cultural custodians and respected persons.